vmstio/vmstio/README.md

 - No advertising, spam or excessive promotion.
 - No sexually explicit or graphically violent media.
 - No intentionally false or misleading information.

+## Custom Emoji
+The full list of currently available emoji on our instance is at [https://emojos.in/vmst.io](https://emojos.in/vmst.io)